What is the Link between Sensory Processing Disorder and Sleep

 Any inconsistencies with melatonin levels can contribute to a disruption of the body’s circadian rhythm, meaning parents would have to work extra hard to make a non-drowsy child ready for bed!
 This is often the case when a child presents with dysregulation associated with sensory processing disorder - instead of having low levels of melatonin during the day and high levels at night (to trigger drowsiness), the opposite can happen and cause a disruption in the sleep cycle.

-How Cortisol Affects our Sleep
+How Cortisol Affects Our Sleep

 Another neurochemical that plays a role in sleep cycles is cortisol.
 Cortisol is the major stress hormone that is produced when children are anxious, stressed, overstimulated, and/or in sensory overload.
 Typically, cortisol levels should be higher in the morning (to wake up the body and brain) but gradually decrease over the course of the day, until eventually being at a low point when it is time to sleep.
 Again, the opposite can happen if the child is in a constant dysregulated state due to sensory processing issues.

-Sensory Processing Disorders and Sleep Problems
+Sensory Processing Disorder and Sleep Problems

 Essentially, sleep is a neurochemical process that acts to restore our bodies and brains for a new day of learning and functioning.
 When the neurochemicals are not interacting appropriately to regulate your sleep-wake cycle or sleep patterns (REM, non-REM), sleep issues exist and daily functioning is impacted.